Sport in Paraguay: Rugby union

 Rugby union is another sport in Paraguay.
 With 4,355 registered players and nineteen clubs, the country currently ranks 38th worldwide and fifth in South America.
 The sport's governing body, the Paraguayan Rugby Union (Union de Rugby del Paraguay), was founded in 1970 and joined the IRFB in 1989.
 South American rugby has historically been dominated by Argentina, and to a lesser extent Uruguay (both of which have qualified for the Rugby World Cup), but the sport can be found in almost all nations in South America, including Paraguay.
 This is partly due to massive immigration from Europe, notably the British Isles, France, and Italy.
-It is difficult to single out one of these nations as being primarily responsible for the birth of Paraguayan rugby, as illustrated by Asuncion Rugby Club, which was formed by two Britons, two Argentines, a Dutchman, and a New Zealander.
+It is difficult to single out one of these nations as being primarily responsible for the birth of Paraguayan rugby, as illustrated by Asunción Rugby Club, which was formed by two Britons, two Argentines, a Dutchman, and a New Zealander.

 The first Paraguayan rugby player of note was Nelson Ayala, who played with the English club Saracens F.C. in the 1950s, and also played a prominent part in developing the game in his home country.
-In 1970, a second club was set up in Asuncion, the Club Universitario de Asunción (CURDA), which has since toured South Africa, Great Britain and New Zealand.
+In 1970, a second club was set up in Asunción, the Club Universitario de Asunción (CURDA), which has since toured South Africa, Great Britain and New Zealand.

-Traditionally the stronghold of Paraguayan rugby has been Asuncion.
-However Since 2000 a number of Asuncion clubs have folded, combined, or struggled to field teams in both Primera (first grade) and Intermedia (reserve grade).
+Traditionally the stronghold of Paraguayan rugby has been Asunción.
+However Since 2000 a number of Asunción clubs have folded, combined, or struggled to field teams in both Primera (first grade) and Intermedia (reserve grade).

-In 2013 the teams in Primera were CURDA, San Jose, Old King Club, Luque, Cristo Rey, Universidad Autonoma de Asuncion, and Santa Clara.
+In 2013 the teams in Primera were CURDA, San Jose, Old King Club, Luque, Cristo Rey, Universidad Autónoma de Asunción, and Santa Clara.